An Analysis of Socialbots Activity and Influence in Modern Japanese Social Media: Data Collection and Analysis Methodology

+Botometer is a tool targeting Twitter accounts, and the number of tweets on Twitter in disinformation cases is approximately 10 times the number of posts on Facebook and Instagram (17 times at peak times)\cite{ruck2019internet}.
+Since Twitter tends to be used for disinformation diffusion, this study focuses on Twitter accounts and tweets related to each case study.
+In this study, we adopt 0.5 as the threshold of the bot score to judge a social bot as a social bot, which has been used as a standard in many previous studies \cite{vosoughi2018spread} \cite{shu2020fakenewsnet} \cite{badawy2018analyzing} \cite{bessi2016social} \cite{shao2018spread} \cite{shao2018anatomy} \cite{varol2017online}.

-After analyzing the numerical values of the percentage of socialbots in each case, we compared the following 10 items displayed on the Twitter account page with those of the human accounts that were retweeted in order to understand the characteristics of socialbots when humans retweet socialbots, as was confirmed in the 2016 U.S. presidential election and the referendum on whether the United Kingdom should leave the European Union. \begin{itemize} \item Number of Tweets Per Day (estimated from total number of tweets) \item Profile Picture \item Background Image \item Certification \item Self-Introductory Statement \item Residence \item URL Information \item Duration of Account Activity (estimated from the date of account creation) \item Number of Followings \item Number of Followers \end{itemize}
+After analyzing the numerical values of the proportion of socialbots in each case, we compared the following 10 items displayed on the Twitter account page with those of human retweeters in order to understand the characteristics of socialbots when humans retweet socialbots, as was confirmed in the 2016 U.S. presidential election and the referendum on whether or not the U.K. should leave the European Union.
+This is an examination of what items are characteristically different between socialbots and humans with respect to the target accounts of retweeting.
+This validation is based on the fact that research on the ability of humans to recognize socialbots has been identified as a future challenge\cite{bessi2016social}. \begin{itemize} \item Number of Tweets Per Day (estimated from total number of tweets) \item Profile Picture \item Background Image \item Certification \item Self-Introductory Statement \item Residence \item URL Information \item Duration of Account Activity (estimated from the date of account creation) \item Number of Followings \item Number of Followers \end{itemize}